-Google Summer of Code 2020 - The sample platform / Continuous integration revisited
+Google Summer of Code 2023 - The sample platform / Continuous integration - The final countdown

-The sample platform was developed during GSoC '15 and got improved during every GSoC edition since.
+The sample platform was developed during GSoC '15 and got improved during (almost) every GSoC edition since.

 Links / references